zsiki/GeoEasy/doc/step_by_step.rst

 Data are arranged in a table, a row contains coordinates of a point.
 Column header can contain more labels (e.g. Easting and Easting prelim.)
-The color of the values in the cells can be different, eastings are black, prelimanary eastings are red.
+The color of the values in the cells can be different, eastings are black, preliminary eastings are red.
 Colors can be customized in the **File/Colors...** menu from the main window.

-Field values can be edited in the same way asi in field-books.
+Field values can be edited in the same way as in field-books.
-The default mask for field-books and coordanate lists can be configured in the *geo_easy.msk* file (*geoMaskDefault* and *cooMaskDefault* variables)
+The default mask for field-books and coordinate lists can be configured in the *geo_easy.msk* file (*geoMaskDefault* and *cooMaskDefault* variables)

 Graphic window